Levitanus/ReaperPlayback/README.md

 # ReaperPlayback

-Simple Kivy Android App for makin playlist from the items on first track in REAPER.
+Simple Kivy Android App for making playlist from the items on the first track in REAPER.

 ## installation